JavaScript / TypeScript SDK

 await logger.flush()at the end of serverless function handlers to ensure all events are sent before the function terminates.

-The SDK retries failed requests with exponential backoff.
-If all retries fail, the SDK logs the error to the console but does not throw — your application continues normally.
+The SDK retries failed requests with exponential backoff (maxRetries, default 3).
+If all retries fail, the batch is dropped — your application continues normally.

 apiKey: 'your_key',